nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 # [How outbreaks grow: an example](https://nextstrain.org/ncov/2020-03-20?legend=closed&d=tree,map&f_division=Washington&label=clade:B1&p=grid&r=location)

 We can see a clear example of this in the data from Washington state.
-Mousing over root of the main clade shows that the virus was likely introduced to this area around the end of January 2020 ([methods](https://nextstrain.org/narratives/trees-background?n=6)); this is consistent with the first reported case on January 19, 2020.
+Mousing over root of the main clade shows that the virus was likely introduced to this area between the end of January and the middle of February 2020 ([methods](https://nextstrain.org/narratives/trees-background?n=6)).
 <br><br>
-Now, in mid-March (~8 weeks later), we see that a local outbreak is in full swing in this area.
+Now, in mid-March (~6 weeks later), we see that a local outbreak is in full swing in this area.
 This is consistent with a doubling rate of about 4 days, assuming an exponentially growing population.
 <br>
 <img src="https://github.com/nextstrain/ncov/raw/master/figures/wa_doubling-rate_2020-03-19.png" width="70%">